NoToolsNoCraft/Google-Pay-Basic-Website-Integration/README.md

 # Google Pay Web Setup

 This repository demonstrates the integration of Google Pay for a virtual gift card purchase application.
-It allows users to buy virtual gift cards using Google Pay as a payment method.
+It allows users to buy using Google Pay as a payment method.

 This collection will help you set up a Google Pay button in your web app.
 That's the basic integration.
 This button is fully functional and triggers the Google Pay checkout.